My rating: 2 of 5 stars

 12. Ware’s depiction of black characters does not sink quite so far, though the 1890s maid character is awfully close to an uninterrogated stereotype, i.e., mammy, as I read it.
 Amy is more complex, which perhaps shows what a crutch—a metaphor the book invites—it can be for the artist to dwell in an aestheticized and flattened-out past rather than dealing with the irreducibly complicated present.
 Still, Bennett and Jackson observe that, even with Amy, “Ware falls into myths of blackness as a present and secure signifier and whiteness, in contrast, as unstable”—or, to put it with a bit less jargon, he gives us something like the “strong black woman” of well-meaning cliche.

 13. But there are the errors the author commits unwittingly—the repetition of cliche is their hallmark, as with Ware’s down-to-earth Italians and his strong black woman—and the errors the author allows himself out of self-trust—of which awkward or embarrassing but undeniable revelations are the sign.
 Is Jimmy Corrigan not a book suffocatingly without error of the latter kind?
 Compare Watchmen, which I will be thought a philistine for preferring, though I do prefer it.
 Watchmen is a similar exercise of the obsessive will to form, a similar conversion of time to space, a similar critique of the Superman archetype.
 Even a book similarly about race in America, though more subtly, and at the margin.
 Let us accept for a moment the perhaps dubious psychoanalytic postulate that when men such as Moore and Ware pursue the kind of rigid formal closure that Watchmen and Jimmy Corrigan achieve, a fear of the feminine, construed in the masculine imagination as flesh and disorder, is operating.
 Jimmy Corrigan is fairly overt about the fear of the feminine, in that sad-sack post-Crumb alternacomics fashion that I have always disliked.
 Watchmen, by contrast, touchingly seems to understand itself as a feminist statement.
-And yet Watchmen puts its fears viscerally and and violently and vitally onto the page; it stains its phallocratic grid, so twists its crystalline narrative that Zack Snyder, otherwise immobilized by literalism, had to straighten the thing out for Hollywood.
-There it is, for all to see, chapter twelve, page six: the vagina dentata that ate New York City.
+And yet Watchmen puts its fears viscerally and and violently and vitally onto the page; it stains its phallocratic grid, so twists its crystalline narrative that Zack Snyder, otherwise immobilized by literalism, had to straighten the plot for Hollywood.
+There it is, for all to see, chapter 12, page six: the vagina dentata that ate New York City.
 A sublime vision (the sublime, as an aesthetic mode, always expresses the fear that mother [nature] doesn’t love us combined with the confidence that we have something she lacks with which we can best her).
 Ware, wanting to annul himself, trusts himself too little to give us such a vision.
 But he doesn’t annul himself in consequence, after all.
 Here he is, acclaimed a master; here I am, writing about him, wishing I liked his book more.

 14. The artist cannot simultaneously annul himself and make and publicize the artwork.
 No matter how unnecessary you or others find you for whatever local and contingent sociohistorical reason, your compulsion to create and share the creation is a fundamental human drive.
 So you might as well own up to it and get on with it.